Skip to content

 Energy Efficiency Rebate – This involves paying money back through rebates on your electricity bill if you make certain changes in your home’s heating and cooling systems.

-Weatherization Assistance Program - This program helps low-income households economically improve their homes by installing insulation, replacing inefficient windows with energy efficient windows and adding weather stripping around doors/windows etc.
+Weatherization Assistance Program – This program helps low-income households economically improve their homes by installing insulation, replacing inefficient windows with energy-efficient windows, and adding weather stripping around doors/windows, etc.

 How to Get a Government Grant for HVAC

 Apply for heating and cooling grants through your utility company.
-If you have an electric or gas heating or air conditioning system, apply to the Department of Energy for funding that will help pay for repairs, replacements and upgrades.
+If you have an electric or gas heating or air conditioning system, apply to the Department of Energy for funding that will help pay for repairs, replacements, and upgrades.

 Apply online at –www.grantsandfunding.gov/